capitalone/DataProfiler/README.md

 In the case of this library, a data profile is a dictionary containing statistics and predictions about the underlying dataset.
 There are "global statistics" or `global_stats`, which contain dataset level data and there are "column/row level statistics" or `data_stats` (each column is a new key-value entry).

-The format for a profile is below:
+The format for a structured profile is below:

 ```
 "global_stats": {